Release date: Mon 18 April 2011

 Since the inception of this program, information from the public has resulted in:

-Community calls to Crime Stoppers have played an integral role in helping Victoria Police to solve some of the following serious crimes.
-In the 2013/14 financial year, calls to Crime Stoppers resulted in:
+Community calls to CSU have played an integral role in helping Victoria Police to solve some of the following serious crimes.
+In 2014/15, calls to the CSU resulted in:

 Information can be forwarded to Crime Stoppers via: